 Want to build wooden shelf brackets from scratch?
-Here’s a simple step by step tutorial to do so!
+Here’s a simple step by step tutorial showing how to build inexpensive wood shelf brackets!

 Once we had the frame of the room done, we could start with filling it in.
 We started by making these brackets and a wall-to-wall shelf over the bed for books!